hauensteina/ahx-transformer/README.md

 ### Running with Sagemaker Studio

-If go to the Sagemaker home page, you should be able to choose your user at the top right and open Studio:
+If you go to the Sagemaker home page, you should be able to choose your user at the top right and open Studio:

 <img src='./screenshots/studio_user.png' width='400'>